PeanutFIsh/PC-9000/README.md

     - New BIOS (A2 BIOS)
     - New Installation System : The DiskExtractor.
     + INFO : The update took me more time than i tought because of data loss and laziness (srx xD)
-    - Whoops!
-I forgot to write a Readme file.
+    - ~~Whoops!
+I forgot to write a Readme file.~~ The Readme.txt file included in the ZIP is outdated.
+Do not use.
   - V3 is now available!
 Here is the new features :
     - Boot file editor (WIP)
     - CPU Assembly Simulator (DO NOT USE.
 JUST NOTICED THAT DOWSM MAKE THE APP EXIT AFTER COMMAND EXECUTION)